 - <target> specifies the target window for the link (e.g., target="_blank" will open a new browser window.

-- database - database="" Change default database.
+- db - db="" Change default database.
 Choose database 1, 2 or 3 as specified in Settings.
 Sticky.
 (Specify once on page and override applies to remaining short codes.)

 - echo - echo="<color>" will display (i.e., echo) the shortcode in the specified HTML <color> (e.g., echo="red").